sourander/oat/docs/weeks/02_miksi.md

 Alla on hyvin tyypillinen lainaus LinkedIn:stä, joka kuvastaa sitä, kuinka senior-tason ohjelmistonkehittäjät aiheen näkevät.
 Kannattaa lukaista myös postauksen kommentit:

 > "Software engineering is more about what you can figure out than what you know.
->
-> You don't have to remember everything.
->
-> But you have to learn how to find the correct answers."
+You don't have to remember everything.
+But you have to learn how to find the correct answers." ==Franco Fernando @ LinkedIn [^71b747]==
->
-> \- Franco Fernando @ LinkedIn [^71b747]

 ## Kirjoittamalla oppiminen